awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-console.md

 **To create a runbook that runs a script**

-The following procedure describes how to use Document Builder in the Systems Manager console and to create a custom runbook that runs a script that you provide\.
+The following procedure describes how to use Document Builder in the AWS Systems Manager console to create a custom runbook that runs a script that you provide\.

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.